Why you need a travel capsule wardrobe for your next trip (and how to build one)

 The big question, of course, is what specifically to bring.
 If you’re going away for a week to a destination with decent weather you could probably get away with three or four tops, two bottoms, one dress, one outer layer like a cardigan or a light jacket and two pairs of shoes.
 Even if you’re traveling to a colder climate, throwing on multiple layers can save you from bringing bulky outerwear.

-Building your travel capsule wardrobe
+Building your capsule wardrobe for travel

 The best part?
 If I wear the jeans, a shirt and jacket on the plane I can fit the rest of the clothes in a medium sized packing cube with room to spare.
 More space for souvenirs!